AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-add-storage.md

-<properties
+---
-    pageTitle="Add additional Azure storage accounts to HDInsight | Azure" description="Learn how to add additional Azure storage accounts to an existing HDInsight cluster." services="hdinsight"
+title: Add additional Azure storage accounts to HDInsight | Azure
+description: Learn how to add additional Azure storage accounts to an existing HDInsight cluster.
-    documentationCenter=""
-    author="Blackmist"
-    manager="jhubbard"
-    editor="cgronlun"
-    tags="azure-portal" />
-<tags
-    ms.service="hdinsight"
-    ms.devlang=""
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="big-data"
-    ms.date="02/23/2017"
-    wacn.date=""
-    ms.author="larryfr"
-    ms.custom="H1Hack27Feb2017" />
+services: hdinsight
+documentationCenter: ''
+author: Blackmist
+manager: jhubbard
+editor: cgronlun
+tags: azure-portal

+ms.service: hdinsight
+ms.devlang: ''
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: big-data
+ms.date: 02/23/2017
+wacn.date: ''
+ms.author: larryfr
+ms.custom: H1Hack27Feb2017
+---

 # Add additional storage accounts to HDInsight

 Learn how to use script actions to add additional Azure storage accounts to an existing HDInsight cluster that uses Linux as the operating system.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > The information in this document is about adding additional storage to a cluster after it has been created.
-For information on adding additional storage accounts during cluster creation, see the __Use additional storage__ section of the [Create Linux-based HDInsight clusters](/documentation/articles/hdinsight-hadoop-provision-linux-clusters/#use-additional-storage) document.
+For information on adding additional storage accounts during cluster creation, see the __Use additional storage__ section of the [Create Linux-based HDInsight clusters](./hdinsight-hadoop-provision-linux-clusters.md#use-additional-storage) document.

 ## How it works